Hadwiger's conjecture for cap bodies: Proof of (dimensions )

 and, overall, the expected number of caps which are not illuminated does not exceed

 Evaluating precisely $u_i$ and $v_i$ may be difficult (e.g. for certain values of angles three or more caps may overlap), but for our purposes, it suffices to upper bound them.
-For this, we use \cref{lem:Sprob_comp,lem:prob_comp}, where $A_n(\theta)$ can be computed with any precision, while for $A_n(\alpha,\beta)$ we can employ~\eqref{eqn:A-estimate} with $N$ to be chosen later.
+For this, we use \cref{lem:Sprob_comp,lem:prob_comp}, where $A_n(\theta)$ and $A_n(\alpha,\beta)$ are computed by numerical integration using~\eqref{eqn:area-inter-equal}.
 Denoting the corresponding upper bounds $\ol{u}_i$ and $\ol{v}_i$, respectively we obtain that the expected number of caps not illuminated by $\mc{T}$ does not exceed

 which will be our target function in the integer programming problem.

 Besides non-negativity of $n_i$, we will use two constraints.
 First, recalling~\eqref{eqn:caps-not-overlap}, we get that the total measure of these caps is at most $1$.
 In terms of $n_i$, this provides the following constraint: